aktherhossen01/course-registration/README.md

 # React + Vite

-.Add at least 3 Project features
+# Add at least 3 Project features.
-1/ in this project programming related Knowledge
+-  in this project programming related Knowledge
+-  programming language simple discation ...
+- in this project cradit calculation ... and remaining time calculation add

+# Discuss how you managed the state in your assignment project.

+- we have fakedata  from outside and handled it through state and then used it in card